alecheckert/quot/README.md

     conda activate quot_env
 ```

-4. Next, install the `quot` package.
+4. Finally, install the `quot` package.
 From the top-level `quot` directory, run

 ```
     python setup.py develop
 ```

 `quot` is still in active development.
 The `develop` option  will track changes in the source files as new versions become available.